-The main point of the meeting will be the presentation of the State of play of World Cities by Ronald Hall, Principal Advisor, Manager of the Northern Ireland Task Force, International Relations, DG REGIO, European Commission.
+The last meeting of the URBAN Intergroup was dedicated to the presentation of the State of play of World Cities by Ronald Hall, Principal Advisor, Manager of the Northern Ireland Task Force, International Relations, DG REGIO, European Commission.

 More information about World Cities project